Tax Credits were introduced by Congress in 1986 under the Reagan administration with the goals of:

 You can not tell.
 When the program was put in place, the goal was to ensure that tax credit buildings do not look differently from a market rate property.

 How competitive is the Tax Credit process?

 The annual process is extremely competitive with only 36-45% of the applicants receiving the tax credit award.
 The developer provides the following information in the PHFA application:

 How will Tax Credit housing affect property values?

-Tax Credit properties pay properties taxes.
+Tax Credit properties pay property taxes.
 One of the objectives of the Tax Credit program is to build affordable housing that does not look like low income housing.
-The developer/property management signs various agreements with PHFA outlining the high standards of upkeep and property management.
+The developer/property management company signs various agreements with PHFA outlining the high standards of upkeep and property management.
 There are penalties for non-compliance.

 Will affordable housing increase crime in the community?